France's Thomas clinches late Racing win at Bordeaux-Begles - RFI

 Paris (AFP)

-France winger Teddy Thomas scored a crucial late try as he made his Racing 92 return to clinch a 17-12 win at Bordeaux-Begles in the French Top 14.
+France winger Teddy Thomas scored a crucial late try as he made his return to the Racing 92 lineup and clinched a 17-12 win at Bordeaux-Begles in the French Top 14.

-Thomas, 27, featured on the maximum of three team sheets for les Bleus during the ongoing campaign and crossed in last weekend's Autumn Nations Cup win over Italy.
+Thomas, 27, was able to play for his club and not against England on Sunday because he has already featured in the maximum of three team sheets during the ongoing Autumn Nations Cup.

+"Honestly when you have Teddy (Thomas) beside you, you just have to give him the ball and he does the rest," scrum-half Teddy Iribaren, who set up the try, told Canal+.

+"It was a difficult game, against a good team in unique conditions.
+We lifted our play at the end."

-He was joined by fellow Test players Virimi Vakatawa and Camille Chat in the Parisians' matchday squad but they were without prop Hassane Kolingar who will start against England in Sunday's final.
+Thomas was joined by fellow Test players Virimi Vakatawa and Camille Chat in the Parisians' matchday squad but they were without prop Hassane Kolingar who will start against England in Sunday's Autumn Nations final.

 Christophe Urios' hosts made seven changes from last weekend's last-minute win at Montpellier as Tonga prop Ben Tameifuna started against his former side.